-Six months ago on the steps of the California Capitol, the far-right “Rescue America Rally” gathered hundreds of angry Trump supporters and an array of equally provocative speakers.
-But despite a steady stream of extreme rhetoric, coverage by the Sacramento Bee and two local TV stations suggested this to be a simple conservative assembly.
+On Aug.
+1, 2020, on the steps of the California Capitol, the far-right “Rescue America Rally” gathered hundreds of angry Trump supporters and an array of equally provocative speakers.
+But despite a steady stream of extreme rhetoric, local coverage by the Sacramento Bee and two TV outlets suggested this to be a simple conservative assembly.

-Omitted from the sanitized news coverage was any mention of the many references to demonic liberals, to an Auschwitz-like furnace, or the audience call to kill all Democrats.
-So professionally negligent was this coverage, this publication dedicated the lead article of its debut issue to it.
-We then further detailed the rally when exposing that one of the rally organizers – a GOP-endorsed Congressional candidate – had used a former strategist from a large U.S. hate group to train his campaign staff and volunteers.
+Omitted from the sanitized coverage was any mention of the many references to demonic liberals, to an Auschwitz-like furnace, or an audience call to kill all Democrats.
+We covered this dereliction of journalistic duty in the lead article of our debut issue to it.
+Then we further detailed the rally when exposing that one of the rally organizers – a GOP-endorsed Congressional candidate – had used a former strategist from a large U.S. hate group to train his campaign staff and volunteers.

 Then: Rally co-organizer, national speaker

 Today: Arrested for part in siege of U.S. Capitol